10 Best Days Out In London For Football Fans

 Wembley Stadium

 How about a hotel in the city?
-There are several great hotels within the city that have great transport links to Wembley and other football hotspots.
+Several great hotels in the town have great transport links to Wembley and other football hotspots.

 Related Resource: Top 5 Romantic European City Breaks